telerik/blazor-docs/components/mediaquery/events.md

 ## OnChange

-The `OnChange` event fires when the media query string provided to the `Media` parameter is matched.
+The `OnChange` event fires to notify you whether the media query string provided to the `Media` parameter is matched by the browser.
+It fires when it matches, and when it stops matching

 >caption Use the OnChange event to resize a parent container